This page sets out to provide a non-technical reference, together with links for further information or demonstration. See also Jargon File.

 - The end result is that you can group widgets within a Containment according to the significance to your working pattern, rather than by directory grouping.

 - An inter-service messaging system.
-D-Bus allows multiple programs to Developed by Red Hat®, it was heavily influenced by KDE3's DCOP, which it supersedes.
+D-Bus allows multiple programs to interact.
+Developed by Red Hat®, it was heavily influenced by KDE3's DCOP, which it supersedes.

 - The default file manager in KDE Plasma.
 It has a side panel (Places), but navigation is mainly by the breadcrumb trail above the main window.
 It has various advanced features such as split windows and individual views in different windows.
 Mounting and umounting USB devices can be done in the side-panel.
 Other directories can be added to the Places panel.
 A Tree view is also possible.